 Among site investigators who have been involved in mobile clinical trials:

-The MCT Stakeholder Perceptions Project team conducted a survey among 193 potential research participants to determine their willingness to participate in mobile clinical trials, preferred attributes of mobile devices, and concerns and preferences regarding data privacy and communications.
+The project team conducted a survey among 193 potential research participants to determine their willingness to participate in mobile clinical trials, preferred attributes of mobile technologies, and concerns and preferences regarding data privacy and communications.
 When presented with both mobile and traditional versions of the same trial, 76% of respondents said they preferred to participate in the mobile trial.
 Those who preferred the mobile trial said it would require less time and effort, reduce clinic visits, facilitate more accurate data collection, and allow patients to track their own health data.
-Respondents also said they would be willing to use a variety of mobile devices and that data confidentiality is important.
+Respondents also said they would be willing to use a variety of mobile technologies and that data confidentiality is important.

 An expert meeting (see summary) was held Jan.
-9-10, 2018, to review findings from these activities and discuss how the evidence gathered could be used to provide direction to the research enterprise for the appropriate use of mobile technology in clinical trials.
-At the meeting, attendees underscored that successful adoption of mobile technology requires rethinking how trials are designed and conducted.
-At the same time, they noted that many of the factors that define high-quality trial design remain the same, whether or not mobile technology is used.
-They also agreed on the importance of involving patients early and often in trial planning and design; ensuring that participants remain engaged and are able to easily communicate with site staff; selecting and tailoring devices based on study design; and addressing the unique concerns that stakeholders have around mobile clinical trials, including patient confidentiality, missing or inaccurate data, maintaining patient engagement, and a lack of uniformity among processes, devices, and platforms.
+9-10, 2018, to review findings from these activities and discuss how the evidence gathered could be used to provide direction to the research enterprise for the appropriate use of mobile technologies in clinical trials.
+At the meeting, attendees underscored that successful adoption of mobile technologies requires rethinking how trials are designed and conducted.
+At the same time, they noted that many of the factors that define high-quality trial design remain the same, whether or not mobile technologies are used.
+They also agreed on the importance of involving patients early and often in trial planning and design; ensuring that participants remain engaged and are able to easily communicate with site staff; selecting and tailoring mobile technologies based on study design; and addressing the unique concerns that stakeholders have around mobile clinical trials, including patient confidentiality, missing or inaccurate data, maintaining patient engagement, and a lack of uniformity among processes, devices, and platforms.